chen-bowen/FIRE_Simulation/METHODOLOGY_REPORT.md

 1. **Service separation**: Clear boundaries between data, portfolio logic, and simulation logic enable independent testing and modification.
 Changes to portfolio rebalancing don't affect data fetching, for example.

+2. **Component separation**: UI components are separated by responsibility (input, visualization, results, summary), making the codebase more maintainable and testable.

+3. **Orchestration pattern**: The main application file acts as a lightweight orchestrator, delegating work to specialized components and services.
+This reduces complexity and improves readability.

+4. **Input caching**: Simulation results are cached and automatically invalidated when inputs change (detected via input hash).
+This improves performance and user experience.

-2. **Dataclasses**: Type-safe data structures prevent runtime errors from incorrect data shapes.
+5. **Dataclasses**: Type-safe data structures prevent runtime errors from incorrect data shapes.
 IDE autocomplete and type checking catch many errors before execution.

-3. **Centralized config**: All configuration parameters (defaults, crypto handling, cache sizes) in one place makes tuning and maintenance easier.
+6. **Centralized config**: All configuration parameters (defaults, crypto handling, cache sizes) in one place makes tuning and maintenance easier.

 ---